dolfinx.fem.petsc

 • bc – Dirichlet boundary conditions applied to the system.

-• diagonal – Value to set on the matrix diagonal for Dirichlet boundary condition constrained degrees-of-freedom belonging to the same trial and test space.
+• diag – Value to set on the matrix diagonal for Dirichlet boundary condition constrained degrees-of-freedom belonging to the same trial and test space.

 • constants – Constants appearing the in the form.